 - Avoid Fake Reviews by using fakespot.com Instead of adding their browser extension, just link to the search field to copy and paste an Amazon product listing.
 Fakespot will analyze to show a letter grade and explanation.
 The goal is to weed out fake reviews and identify troubled listings.

-- Avoid overpaying by checking lowest price history at camelcamelcamel site.
+- Avoid overpaying by checking the lowest price history at camelcamelcamel site.
 A price history of almost every Amazon item is recorded here to show if you are really getting the lowest price.

 - Avoid the Amazon Assistant browser plug-in for privacy concerns.
 While Amazon’s browser plug-in can make comparing items and tracking deals convenient, it also comes as a cost to your personal privacy in the way it can track your web browser activity.